peritext/peritext/specification/files/doc-document_syntax.md

 Newlines:

-> In Markua, a single newline inside a paragraph forces a line break, which produces a <br/> tag in HTML.
+> In Markua, a single newline inside a paragraph forces a line break, which produces a \<br/> tag in HTML.

 Leading spaces :

 > Following exactly one newline, whitespace is preserved.
-Specifically, a single space produces a single space (a “non-breaking” space, or &nbsp;, in HTML), and a single tab produces four spaces (four “non-breaking” spaces, or &nbsp;&nbsp;&nbsp;&nbsp;, in HTML).
+Specifically, a single space produces a single space (a “non-breaking” space, or \&nbsp;, in HTML), and a single tab produces four spaces (four “non-breaking” spaces, or \&nbsp;\&nbsp;\&nbsp;\&nbsp;, in HTML).
 Following two or more newlines (one or more blank lines), whitespace is ignored.
 So, you can manually indent your paragraphs if you’re used to doing so, and it will have no effect.